Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 Flavored coconut milk works well if you like adding creamers to your coffee, but don’t want to deal with added sugar or calories.

-It may also be a suitable option if you aren’t particularly fond of the natural taste of coconut milk.
+It may also be a suitable solution if you aren’t a fan of the natural taste of coconut milk.

 Read the Nutrient Information on Labels